QuadraticBot/QuadraticBot2.0/README.md

 # QuadraticBot 2.0

+## Archived
+### This project has been archived since I moved away from discord and started using matrix.
+If you are interested in maintaining, fork the typescript rewrite branch.

 A simple, open-source, user-friendly Discord giveaway bot that uses the latest features, such as slash commands, timestamps, and buttons.

 It's a rewrite of my original closed-source Discord bot, Quadratic Giveaways.